Berliner Gesellschaft für Anthropologie, Ethnologie und Urgeschichte

+History

+Rudolf Virchow founded the ‘’Berlin Anthropological Society‘’ in November 1869 together with Adolf Bastian and Robert Hartmann, from which the ‘’Berlin Society for Anthropology, Ethnology and Prehistory‘’ emerged.

 As a national organization, the German Society for Anthropology, Ethnology and Prehistory was founded in 1870, but dissolved in 1935.
 Before the inflation after the First World War, the company had considerable assets, which were gained from well-known foundations, such as that of Heinrich Schliemann.
 This made it possible for the company to financially support expeditions and excavations.
 Numerous holdings in Berlin museums go back to earlier research by the company and some of them are still legally owned by the company.

 After the Second World War, the company was temporarily dissolved by the Allies and re-established in the early 1950s, particularly on the initiative of Hans Nevermann.

+Current activities

 Since then, the company has been organizing lectures, excursions and forums on a regular basis and promoting the exchange between scientists from different disciplines.
 The society annually awards the Rudolf Virchow Prize for excellent master's, master's and diploma theses from universities in Berlin and Brandenburg relating to the subjects represented in the society.

-In 2021, the Journalist Markus Grill, with the support of the Society's head of archives Nils Seethaler, succeeded in finding skulls of Canadian aborigines in the Archaeological Centre of the National Museums that were thought to be missing from the Society's anthropological collection.
+Archive

+The archive of the BGAEU holds historical archival material on the activities of the society and on the history of the scientific disciplines it represents.
+It preserves the estates of important personalities such as Arthur Baessler, Hans Grimm, Rudolf Virchow and Alfred Maaß, as well as extensive collections of original historical photographs, which are in the care of the Ethnological Museum Berlin, the Museum of Asian Art Berlin and the Museum of European Cultures.

+The archive is located in the Archaeological Centre of the Berlin State Museums and is open to the public by appointment.
+The head of the archive is Nils Seethaler.